Frontenac, Kansas: Parks and recreation

-Frontenac Rotary Park is located east of downtown Frontenac, and is filled with state-of-the-art playground equipment, a pickle ball court, and shelter houses for gatherings.
+Frontenac Rotary Park is located east of downtown Frontenac, and is filled with state-of-the-art playground equipment, a pickleball court, and shelter houses for gatherings.

 Frontenac City Park is located on the north edge of town, home to several deep fishing pits.

-Frontenac Sports Complex, located on the east end of town, is home to a brand new football stadium & track, several baseball & softball diamonds, and a cross-country path.The sports complex is home to the Raiders & Lady Raiders for football, baseball, softball, cross-country, and track & field.
+Frontenac Sports Complex, located on the east end of town, is home to a brand new football stadium and track, several baseball and softball diamonds, and a cross-country path.
+The sports complex is home to the Raiders and Lady Raiders for football, baseball, softball, cross-country, and track and field.

 Frontenac Municipal Swimming Pool is located east of Rotary Park.

-Frontenac Recreation Center is located in downtown Frontenac, and has state-of-the-art lifting & running machines, in addition to free-weights and biking machines.
+Frontenac Recreation Center is located in downtown Frontenac, and has state-of-the-art lifting and running machines, in addition to free-weights and biking machines.

 Senior Citizens Center, located north of downtown Frontenac.

 A brand new hitting facility for baseball and softball players opened up in the parking lot of the football stadium.